How to Engage Your Team to Build Strategy, and Reach Your Goals

 Tip 4: Keep Your Ears Open

-As a doctor, you’re likely diagnosing problems all day.
+As a business owner, you likely have problems on a daily basis.
 Our job is to help you diagnose business problems!
 One way to do this is to keep your ears open to how your office staff handles day-to-day challenges.

 You can establish a 360 Feedback process to better connect with your employees.
 360 Feedback is a useful system that allows your employees to reflect both internally and externally about how they’re performing.
 This is how you can learn the best ways to invest in them to help them reach their personal and organizational goals.
 360 feedback typically consists of a survey and a one-on-one meeting with a manager to discuss survey results.
 SurveyMonkey has a great example of questions your survey might ask.
 The main goals are to understand your employees’ performance based on their own reflection, give feedback on how they might improve, gain insight on other workers’ performances, and gain insight on how you might improve.
 Happy employees who are working toward both personal and organization are more likely to be efficient compared to someone simply completing a to-do list.

-You can also gain insights into your patient experiences.
+You can also gain insights into your customer experiences.
 Start by simply observing.
 Are they greeted when they walk in the door?
-If so, how is it received?
-How do patients interact with different office staff?
-After their visit, you could introduce a post-visit survey.
-This type of research, called “linkage research” can help you improve your practice’s overall climate according to a journal published in Health Care Management Review.
-A welcoming company culture can directly impact efficiency, and this can affect your patients’ experiences, too.
+How is an email received?
+How do customers interact with different office staff?
+After an interaction, you could introduce a post-visit survey.
+This type of research, called “linkage research” can help you improve your agency's overall climate.
+A welcoming company culture can directly impact efficiency, and this can affect your customers’ experiences, too.

 Tip 5: Implement Processes that Everyone Understands

-Your office is comparable to a patient- if you don’t know the basics of how their body functions, how can you expect to fix ailments as they arise?
 The best way to ensure everyone is on the same page is to create a procedure binder your employees can regularly refer to.
 Each department may already have their own, but it may be helpful to create one combined copy.
-Executive Secretary has a great step-by-step process for creating your binder - see HERE.!
+Executive Secretary has a great step-by-step process for creating your binder - see HERE!

-Speak with your team to understand each step of patient care from the moment they arrive to the moment they leave.
-Do you want patients to be greeted within 1 minute of walking through the door?
-How much time should staff spend building rapport with patients?
-How long is the average wait time?
-How long should patients be waiting alone in exam rooms?
+Speak with your team to understand each step of customer interactions.
 By standardizing these procedures, you’re creating a reference baseline to refer to when things go wrong.
 They can also help you track performance and backtrack when errors are made!

 For example, the COO of the Richmond Flying Squirrels has a policy that “I don’t know” is never an answer.
 He instructs his staff to find answers and return when customers have questions.
 This small example of service standardization is one of the many reasons why The Flying Squirrels experience is so well-loved by locals.